Whiteknight/ParserObjects/docs/v3/parsers_core.md

 ### Deferred Parser

 The `Deferred` parser references another parser and resolves the reference at parse time instead of at declaration time.
 This allows your parser to handle recursion and circular references.
-The parser returned from the Deferred parser is expected by the system to be the same throughout the entire parse and may be cached.
-Deferred parser can be used with find/replace operations, unlike the `Create` parser.
+The parser returned from the Deferred parser is expected by the system to be the same throughout the entire parse and may be cached after first access.
+Because the parser returned by Deferred is expected to be static and available at any time after the parser graph is created, the parser can be used with find/replace operations and should correctly work with BNF stringification.

 ```csharp
 var parser = new DeferredParser<TInput, TOutput>(() => targetParser);